Cryptonomikhan/fama-ai/README.md

 - Assumptions drive financial models
 - Financial models enable scenario planning
 - Comprehensive validation ensures overall quality
+- Validated results are compiled into professional reports
+- Reports can be transformed into interactive dashboards (when requested)

 For more details, see [the Agent Workflow documentation](documentation/agent_workflow.md).